ChristianBlevens/FullWebAddSplineToPictureThenAI/README.md

    - "Hide Splines" toggles the visibility of your drawn paths (button text changes accordingly)

 #### Downloading The Current Canvas
-At any time, you can download the current canvas state (with lights, splines, depthmap, etc) as a PNG image
+At any time, you can download the current canvas state (with lights and splines or just the lights) as a PNG image

 ### Customizing Light Properties